opennode/waldur-core/docs/api/price_estimates.rst

  - ?start=<string in format YYYY.MM> filter price estimates that was after given months (excluding given)
  - ?end=<string in format YYYY.MM> filter price estimates that was before end months (including given)
  - ?is_manually_input=True|False - show manually created (auto calculated) estimates
+ - ?customer=<UUID> - filter price estimates by objects connected to a specific customer

 Price estimates in response are sorted from latest to earliest.